patrickbucher/learning-clojure/getting-clojure.md

 The `employees` vector was updated, however, _not in a thread-safe manner_ (see previous chapter).

-Thread-safe state change can be achieved by using _atoms_, which wraps the value to be changed:
+Thread-safe state change can be achieved by using _atoms_, which wrap the value to be changed:

     (def employees